aknoss/rayne-raylib/README.md

 ## Rayne

-This is a game made in C using the raylib library.
+Wave Walker is a platform game inspired by the T-Rex game.
+Made in C and raylib.